NullArray/IntRec-Pack/README.md

 From now on IntRec-Pack will check to see if it has been started with super user privilege.
 Since there are a lot of `sudo` commands in the script this will prevent the user from running into trouble halfway through the execution.

-Special thanks to [Chandrapal](https://github.com/Chan9390) for his contributions the tool.
+Special thanks to [Chandrapal](https://github.com/Chan9390) for his contributions to the tool.

 ### Note